Matthew S. Petersen

 Matthew Spencer Petersen (born 1970) is an American attorney who served as a member of the United States Federal Election Commission.
 In 2017, he was nominated by President Donald Trump to be a United States district judge of the United States District Court for the District of Columbia.
-Petersen withdrew his nomination following a confrontational exchange with Senator John Kennedy during his confirmation hearing.
+Petersen withdrew his nomination following an exchange with Senator John Kennedy during his confirmation hearing.
 On August 26, 2019, Petersen announced his resignation from the FEC, effective August 31.
 In September 2019, Petersen joined the law firm Holtzman Vogel Josefiak Torchinsky as a partner where he practices political law.

 Early life and education

 Petersen was born in Torrance, California and raised in Mapleton, Utah.
 He received an associate degree with high honors from Utah Valley State College in 1993, then went on to graduate magna cum laude with a Bachelor of Arts in philosophy from Brigham Young University in 1996.
 Petersen received his Juris Doctor in 1999 from the University of Virginia School of Law, where he was a member of the Virginia Law Review.